What Is Same Day Registration? Where Is It Available?

-Eligible voters can also use Same Day Registration to correct an outdated voter registration record and cast a ballot that will be counted.
-Pioneered by Maine, Minnesota, and Wisconsin in the early-to-mid-1970s, eleven states (California, Connecticut, Idaho, Iowa, Maine, Minnesota, Montana, New Hampshire, North Carolina, Wisconsin, and Wyoming) and the District of Columbia have now enacted the reform.
+Eligible voters can also use Same-Day Registration to correct an outdated voter registration record and cast a ballot that will be counted.
+Pioneered by Maine, Minnesota, and Wisconsin in the early-to-mid-1970s, fifteen states (California, Colorado, Connecticut, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Montana, New Hampshire, North Carolina, Wisconsin, and Wyoming) and the District of Columbia have now enacted the reform.

 - Eliminates arbitrary deadlines that cut off registration when voters are most interested.
 Many citizens become most interested and engaged with elections in the last few weeks before Election Day, when candidate debates and campaigns reach their peak.
 But registration deadlines may already have passed at that point.
 Many states unnecessarily close voter registration 25 to 30 days before an election.

 - Assists geographically mobile, lower-income citizens, young voters and voters of color.
 Keeping voter registration records current is a big challenge under current systems, which place the onus of updating records on the individual.
 Census data show that over 36 million people in America moved between 2011 and 2012, and nearly half of those moving had low-incomes.2 Young adults of all income levels also move more frequently—for school, for jobs, for family.
 Same Day Registration offers those who have recently moved but failed to update registration records another opportunity to register and vote.
-Research indicates that allowing young people to register to vote on Election Day as much as 14 percentage points.3
+Research indicates that allowing young people to register to vote on Election Day could increase youth turnout in presidential elections by as much as 14 percentage points.3

 - Greatly reduces the need for provisional balloting.
 Provisional ballots are offered to citizens who believe they are registered but whose names do not appear on voter rolls.
 But more than one in four such ballots cast in the 2008 presidential election were subsequently rejected.6 Allowing eligible voters to register and vote on the same day greatly reduces the need for provisional ballots, helping to assure voters that their ballots will be counted, and saving elections officials the time and expense of processing many provisional votes.